Application

 - at least 12 CFU/ECTS in the area of mathematics and statistics (SECS-S/01, SECS-S/03, SECS-S/04, SECS-S/05, SECS-S/06, MAT/05, MAT/06, MAT/09);

-- in order to obtain the needed 50 CFU/ECTS applicants can also consider credits in law (IUS/04, IUS/05, IUS/07).
+- in order to obtain the needed 50 CFU/ECTS applicants can also consider credits in law (IUS/04, IUS/05, IUS/07), but the minimum 48 CFU/ECTS in the three areas above (at least 24 credits in business/management, at least 12 credits in economics and at least 12 credits in mathematics/statistics) are mandatory.

-C - Proficiency in English at a B2 level or higher per the Common European Framework of Reference for Languages (CEFR) is required for admission.
+Proficiency in English at a B2 level or higher per the Common European Framework of Reference for Languages (CEFR) is required for admission.

 The B2-level requirement will be ascertained by the University Language Centre (SLAM) upon admission as follows:

 - Language certificate of B2 or higher level issued no more than three years before the date of admission application.
-You will find the list of language certificates recognized by the University at: https://www.unimi.it/en/node/297/).
+You will find the list of language certificates recognized by the University at: https://www.unimi.it/en/node/39322).
 The certificate must be uploaded when submitting the online application;

-- English level achieved during a University of Milan degree programme and certified by the University Language Centre (SLAM) no more than four years before the date of admission application.
+- English level achieved during a University of Milan degree programme and certified by the University Language Centre (SLAM) no more than four years before the date of admission application, including levels based on language certificates submitted by the applicant during their Bachelor's degree at the University of Milan.
 In this case the process is automatic, the applicant does not have to attach any certificates to the application;

 - Placement test administrated by the University Language Centre (SLAM) according to the calendar published on the website: https://www.unimi.it/en/node/39267/